tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ![](/assets/img/js/event.png)

 In this example, we've triggered the Share button on the Product Detail Page.
 The `eventName` shows the API name of the event, and the `type` corresponds to the category in the Optimizely interface.
+For pages, `eventType = 'view-activated'` and the `eventName` will be the ID of the page.

 The `eventFeatures` show tags that were captured on the page.
 In this case, we can see tags picking up the product's category, subcategory, title, and price. `eventMetrics` show tags that are used as metrics on the results page, like revenue for a custom event.
 Finally, the `layerStates` show which campaigns the event will be attributed to.